jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 HMMM... in sommige gevallen execute de diamond misschien meerdere keren zonder unconditional jumps en zonder z’n parent meerdere keren te executen... dat moet dan wel een specifieke uitzonderlijke situatie zijn die precies te definiëren is >

 Goeie zin?:
-Call finished: references to diamond contents anulled.
+Call finished: references to diamond contents annulled.

 ##### Execution Basics or Execution Order

-So diamonds represent executions and calls, but not necessarily indivual executions.
+So diamonds represent executions and calls, but not necessarily individual executions.
 Multiple diamonds can represent the same execution.
-Actuall: only the same execution at one time, because you can execute the diamond multiple times, only no two executions at the same time.
+Actually: only the same execution at one time, because you can execute the diamond multiple times, only no two executions at the same time.

 ### In, Out and Thru Argument Notation